Ready to buy a house, but worried about the size of your down payment? You might need to get mortgage default insurance.

 But if you do have a down payment of 20% or more, mortgage default insurance isn't mandatory by law.
 So, the best way to avoid having to get mortgage default insurance is to have at least a 20% down payment.

 It is important to note that even if your down payment meets this 20% threshold, your lender may still require you to obtain mortgage default insurance if they've assessed the transaction as higher risk.
-While you don't have to get the mortgage default insurance, you may need to seek out alternative lending options to finance your mortgage with a lender who will not require the mortgage default insurance.
+In that case, if you don’t want to get the mortgage default insurance, you may need to seek out alternative lending options to finance your mortgage with a lender who will not require the mortgage default insurance.

 Like any insurance, mortgage default insurance requires a premium payment.
 But how this payment is made is different from other types of insurance.